This information was last updated on June 13, 2018.

 -- basic differences between DNA tests - refer to our testing FAQ if necessary

 -- familiarity with the operation of your FTDNA accounts

 -- kit profile configuration (see Set up Profile, below)

 -- project mailing list (all Driscoll researchers should join)

 -- the necessity of family tree documentation INSIDE your FTDNA account

 The mailing list embodies a research community that has grown to hundreds of members over many years.
 Several of these members are exceptionally good at research and enjoy helping others.
 In addition, key project communications about test results and project website updates are announced over this list.

 Anyone interested in Driscoll research, whether an eligible project member or not, should join the list.
-Project members will miss key communications if they don't join.
-Follow this link for instructions: mailing list.____________________________________
+Communications will otherwise be missed.
+Follow this link for instructions: mailing list.

 In your Profile, under About Me, state who you are and where your Driscoll lineage was from.
 If you are not the tester, state how you are related to the tester.